mpaluchowski/travel.paluchowski.com/content/bali-2016/doha/index.md

 __Hamad is one of the nicer airports__ I've ever been to.
 Built from scratch, partly on land reclaimed from the sea, and designed for capacity of up to 50 million passengers annually.
 It's an elegant structure alright, but what counts is the inner layout, affecting the (dis)comfort of travelers, and that's done _really well_.

 There's no one, single commercial zone.
 Instead, restaurants, cafés and shops are sprinkled around the building.
 The majority, including a sizable food court, are located in the middle (with the odd bear-under-lamp sculpture), but one can enjoy just as good a sandwich and as bad a coffee in the more remote parts, closer to the gates.
-WiFi's free---very welcome and still far from standard worldwide, and power outlets are everywhere.
+WiFi's free---very welcome and still far from standard worldwide---and power outlets are everywhere.

-We tested the __quiet room__ and that was the only portion of the experience that truly _sucked_.
+We tested the __quiet room__, and that was the only portion of the experience that truly _sucked_.
 The first issue was the smell.
 Imagine a hundred or so people dozing off in a relatively small, closed room.
 They really need to beef up the ventilation there.
 Worse, the area wasn't even that quiet.
 Some of the inhabitants kept having casual conversations, people walked in and out, the door making a loud bang every time it closed, and the entrance was located in a corridor frequented by airport staff, who made a fair amount of noise just going about their daily business.

 The highlight of our stay was a _complimentary_ (yes! completely free!) __tour of Doha__, arranged by Qatar Airways (thanks!) for anyone with a minimum six hours of layover time.
 That saved us approx. €25 a person on the entry visa and removed the whole hassle of getting into, around and back out of the city.